shaekuronen/spandex/README.md

 ```

 ##Usage
-Create a project folder, then initialise the project from the `spandex` template:
+Create a project folder, then init the project from the `spandex` template:

 ```shell
 mkdir project-name